Ceratostigma plumbaginoides Description

 Plumbago is a creeping, semi-woody perennial that is happy in full sun to partial shade.
 This tough-as-nails, heat tolerant perennial will thrive on dry, sunny slopes and makes a terrific foreground planting to flowering shrubs.

 Plumbago enjoys average to moist well-drained soil in sand or clay and is not bothered by pests or diseases.
-Plumbago adds color to the late season perennial garden when llttle else is in bloom.
+Plumbago adds color to the late season perennial garden when little else is in bloom.

 Bright blue flower begin in mid summer & continue up to 3 months!